bacdillon/Python/06_AI_and_LLMs/02_Ollama/README.md

  Ollama is a platform that enables organizations and developers to deploy and run AI language models locally or via the cloud, providing secure, flexible, and efficient access to advanced natural language   processing
  capabilities.

-# Local LLM Tools Comparison: Ollama vs LM Studio vs Foundry Local vs Unsloth
+# Local LLM Tools Comparison:

-A side-by-side reference comparing four popular tools for running, managing, and fine-tuning Large Language Models (LLMs) locally — useful for developers deciding which tool fits their local AI or automation project.

----

 ## Overview